If you're thinking about climbing, a climbing helmet is your best friend and can really make the difference between life and death..

 Ultra-lightweight shells: this is the one that professionals or experienced adventurers appreciate the most because of its great lightness.

-They are made in one piece (monobloc) with expanded polypropylene (EPP) or expanded polystyrene (EPS), without the outer layer.
+They are made in one piece (monobloc) with expanded polypropylene (EPP foam shell) or expanded polystyrene (EPS), without the outer layer.

 It is necessary to take into account the risk of reducing their protection and the economic cost because of their shorter lifespan.

-The climbing helmet is a fundamental part of our equipment.
+The climbing helmet is a fundamental part of our climbing gear.

 We would even say that it is mandatory, although in individual activities, like rock climbing, because of the nature of it, no one will require its use.